Emporia, Kansas: Train

-The former Southern Transcon main line of BNSF Railway (ex-Santa Fe) passes east-west through Emporia.
+The former Southern Transcon main line of BNSF Railway (ex-Santa Fe) passes east–west through Emporia.
 A yard is located in Emporia.

 The city was served by Santa Fe passenger trains until the creation of Amtrak in 1971.
-The daily Southwest Chief served the city from 1971–1997.
+The daily Southwest Chief served the city from 1971 to 1997.
 Service to Emporia station was eliminated in 1997, two years before a fire destroyed the 1884-built station.
 In 2014, local efforts were started to bring back the station.
 As of 2018, the future of revitalized service and a new station is still uncertain.

 Media

 The Emporia Gazette is the city's main newspaper, published six days a week.
 The Gazette also publishes a Spanish language monthly paper, La Voz.
 Emporia State University publishes a bi-weekly student newspaper, the Emporia State University Bulletin.

 Emporia is a center of broadcast media for east-central Kansas.
 One AM radio station and ten FM radio stations are licensed to and/or broadcast from the city.
 Emporia is in the Topeka, Kansas television market, and one television station, a translator of the Fox affiliate in Topeka, broadcasts from the city.